-Because of the campus terrain and the limited parking available on campus, Pepperdine is pleased to offer a medical escort service for students with chronic medical conditions and disabilities, temporary or permanent.
+Because of the campus terrain and the limited parking available on campus, Pepperdine is pleased to offer mobility transportation for students with chronic medical conditions and disabilities, temporary or permanent.
 This service eliminates the need for parking passes, as anyone can call for or schedule rides.
-Call the Department of Public Safety (DPS) at 310.506.4442 to receive a medical escort on campus.
+Call the Department of Public Safety (DPS) at 310.506.4442 to receive mobility transportation on campus.

 *Please note that a minimum 15 to 20 minute lead time is necessary on any of these requests.

-For additional information about our medical escort service and other mobility solutions, visit the Mobility Transportation Cart page.
+For additional information about our mobility transportation and other mobility solutions, visit the DPS Mobility Transport page.